a2as-team/ac215_Spatially/llm/zoning-ordinance-rag/README.md

 - `--collection`: Collection name (default: `zoning-ordinance-collection`)
 - `--n-results`: Number of chunks to retrieve (default: 15)

-**Filter Behavior:**
-- **Manual filters override automatic detection**: If you specify any manual filter, automatic extraction is skipped
+**Filter Behavior (Smart Hybrid Filtering):**
+- **Type-specific override**: Manual filters override automatic detection ONLY for that specific filter type
+  - Example: `--district-code RS5` overrides LLM's district code extraction, but LLM can still extract city and category
+- **Best of both worlds**: LLM fills in filter types you didn't manually specify
+  - Example: Query mentions "chicago" and "RM5", you provide `--district-code RS3` → Result: city=chicago (LLM), district_code=RS3 (manual), category="Residential Districts" (LLM)
+- **Complete control**: Use `--no-auto-filter` to disable all automatic extraction
 - **OR logic within filter type**: Multiple district codes or categories use OR (matches any)
 - **AND logic between filter types**: Different filter types use AND (must match all)